arsen-kazydub/demo/scroll-compact-header/README.md

 ## How to use
-1. Include `scroll-compact-header.css` in your page.
+1. Include `scroll-compact-header.css` and `scroll-compact-header.js` in your page.
-2. Initialize the plugin with default or custom options.
+2. Initialize the plugin, optionally customizing the header's `id`, and the CSS class toggled on scroll.